Connect your data to your decision making with IOT

 3) Action: Pictorialized representations encourage more immediate action with more support from your colleagues than raw numbers; if you see it, you can remember it, and ensure that the complexity of the numbers doesn’t interfere with your ability to chart a course forward for your organization.

 Microsoft’s Power BI offers a wide variety of visualizations and features right out of the box including the ability to customize and combine multiple data sets.
-Power BI reports can also provide multi-perspective view into a dataset, with either a single visualization or pages full of visualizations that represent different findings and insights.
+Power BI reports can also provide a multi-perspective view of a dataset, with either a single Power BI data visualization or pages full of visualizations that represent different findings and insights.
 To protect your data, there are administrative controls that allow report creators to edit the visuals and its underlying dataset, while consumers can view the report but not make changes.

-You can begin to visualize your data using the large number of different visual types available directly from the Power BI “Visualizations” pane.
+You can begin to visualize your data using a large number of different visual types available directly from the Power BI “Visualizations” pane.

-Of course, Power BI also supports custom visuals – created by developers to enable business users to see their data in a way that fits the business best.
+Of course, Power BI data visualization also supports custom visuals – created by developers to enable business users to see their data in a way that fits the business best.
 This is getting a little complicated for non-technical users, but is important if you have a specific need.
+In short, Power BI data visualization allows users to connect to various data sources, transform and model power bi report the data, and create interactive visualizations and reports.

-Also note that more creative types can dig into Microsoft’s developer tools and learn how to create and add your own visuals to this community site.
+Also, note that more creative types can dig into Microsoft’s developer tools and learn how to create and add your visuals to this community site.
 Either way, you can experiment with different types of visualizations to see what works best with your data.
+By integrating Power BI with Dynamics 365, businesses can combine data from multiple sources, including Dynamics 365 and other business applications, into a single analytics platform.
+Moreover, Power BI Dynamics 365 databases or data sources enable real-time data to be pulled into Power BI for analysis and visualization.

 Lowering the costs of production and operations, creating new revenue streams, and increasing customer satisfaction and loyalty are all paths to greater success and profit.